North Carolina Agricultural Industrial Hemp Company Criticality's CEO to Appear at Pyxus International, Inc. Investor Event

 About Criticality LLC

 Criticality LLC is an integrated North Carolina-based industrial hemp company that takes a science-based approach to the extraction, refinement and formulation of high-quality, transparent industrial hemp derived products.
-Criticality partners with Pyxus International, Inc. (NYSE : PYX ), a provider of responsibly produced, independently verified, sustainable and traceable agricultural products, ingredients and services, to source, process and produce industrial hemp and hemp products under North Carolina's Industrial Hemp Pilot Program.
+Criticality partners with Pyxus International, Inc. (NYSE: PYX), a provider of responsibly produced, independently verified, sustainable and traceable agricultural products, ingredients and services, to source, process and produce industrial hemp and hemp products under North Carolina's Industrial Hemp Pilot Program.

 About Pyxus International, Inc.

-Pyxus International (NYSE : PYX ) is a global agricultural company with 145 years' experience delivering value-added products and services to businesses and customers, and is a trusted provider of responsibly-sourced, independently-verified, sustainable and traceable products and ingredients.
+Pyxus International (NYSE: PYX) is a global agricultural company with 145 years' experience delivering value-added products and services to businesses and customers, and is a trusted provider of responsibly-sourced, independently-verified, sustainable and traceable products and ingredients.
 Driven by a united purpose – to transform people's lives, so that together we can grow a better world – Pyxus International, its subsidiaries and affiliates, offers high-quality, distinct brands and products in the leaf tobacco, E-Liquids, industrial hemp and legal cannabis industries.
 For more information visit pyxusintl.com.

 About Purilum

 Purilum was founded on the principles of using the purest ingredients to create the highest quality of e-liquids.
 Its state-of-the-art facility, located in Greenville, N.C., offers bottle, cartomizer and pod filling and assembly services that are capable of providing a precisely filled, consistent product at the capacity to meet current industry demands.
 All inbound raw materials are rigorously tested to ensure they are free from contaminants and impurities and liquids are tested throughout the development and production processes.
 These flavors are created from the molecular level, specifically for e-liquid and heat-not-burn products.
 Through this commitment to purity, along with a combined 60 years of experience, Purilum strives to stand at the forefront of quality, capacity and taste in the e-cigarette and e-liquid industry, truly embracing its role as "The Future of Flavor."
-Purilum is a joint venture that is owned equally by Pyxus International's (NYSE : PYX ) subsidiary, AOSP Investments, LLC, and IOTO USA.
+Purilum is a joint venture that is owned equally by Pyxus International's (NYSE: PYX) subsidiary, AOSP Investments, LLC, and IOTO USA.
 For more information, visit www.purilum.com.

 SOURCE Criticality LLC